-You will need to download, print and complete the statutory declaration (PDF - 66.43kb) to indicate you weren't the driver (this statutory document may be inaccessible to website assistive technologies.
-For assistance, phone Council on 07 3403 8888.)
+You must download, print and complete the statutory declaration (PDF - 66kb) if you were not the driver.
+This statutory document may be inaccessible to website assistive technologies.
+You can phone Council on 07 3403 8888 for assistance.

-In the first stage, Council will investigate the matters raised in your appeal and decide if there are sufficient grounds to waive or cancel the PIN.
+Council will investigate the matters raised in your appeal.
+They will decide if there are sufficient grounds to waive or cancel the PIN.

-You must lodge your request to Council to dispute the fine within 28 days from the date the PIN was issued, to avoid further notices or additional costs.
-Once your dispute has been received, Council will place the matter on hold until a final decision has been provided.
+You must lodge your request to Council within 28 days from the PIN issued date.
+This will avoid further notices or additional costs.
+Upon receipt, Council will place the matter on hold until a final decision is made.

-If you had either sold the vehicle or the vehicle or plates were stolen at the time of travel, you can lodge your dispute providing supporting documentation.
+You can lodge a dispute with supporting documentation if you have sold the vehicle or the vehicle or plates have been stolen at the time of travel.

 Council will take all reasonable and appropriate steps to protect the privacy of individuals as required by the Information Privacy Act 2009 and the information privacy principles contained within the Act.
-When collecting your personal information for infringement purposes, your details may be passed to Council's contracted service provider to manage the infringement processes on our behalf.
+Council may pass your personal information to its contracted service provider to manage the process on your behalf.

-For your security do not send your complete bank or financial institution details or statements when appealing a fine.
-If you believe supplying this information is an essential part of your appeal, please ensure all account numbers and any other sensitive information you don't want viewed are erased or blacked out.
+For your security, do not send your complete bank or financial institution details or statements when appealing a fine.
+If you believe this information is essential, erase or black out account numbers and other sensitive information.

 Lodging your stage one review

-You can dispute a fine online or send your written request for review with any evidence and additional information to:
+You can dispute a fine online or send a written request for review with any evidence and additional information to: